 - 1. Protect the quality of air, land and water and encourage stewardship. - 2.
 Protect sensitive environmental areas and ecological functioning within our watersheds. - 3.
 Protect the natural environment for future generations. - 4.
-Protect life and property from hazardous conditions by limiting, controlling and mitigating development on hazardous lands including lands subject to landslides, flooding, wildfire and erosion. - 5.
+Protect life and property from hazardous conditions by limiting, controlling and mitigating development on hazardous lands, including lands subject to dam hazards, erosion, flooding, landslides and wildfire. - 5.
 Foster shared responsibility among all levels of government and the community for protecting and restoring mud flats, watershed, estuary and coastline health, wetlands, alpine meadows, vernal pools and Garry oak ecosystems. - 6.
 Develop and maintain a list-and up-to-date mapping if available-of ecosystems and wildlife corridors, older second-growth forest and seasonally flooded agricultural fields. - 7.
 Protect ecologically sensitive areas by identifying and conserving special wildlife, plant and marine shore environments in their natural state. - 8.
 Encourage environmentally sensitive lot clearing, drainage and individual water supply and effluent disposal systems, recognizing that these systems are interrelated. - 9.
 Build resilience through design to reduce environmental, social and economic vulnerabilities. - 10.
 Reduce and eradicate the introduction of invasive species, pests and diseases that affect native ecosystems. - 11.
 Improve and protect connectivity between sensitive ecosystems, parks and protected areas and allow for the movement of species among them. - 12.
 Provide ongoing public education on regional environmental stewardship. - 13.
 Protect coastal development from the growing flood hazard related to sea level rise. - 14.
-Prepare floodplain mapping for Shawnigan Lake and Riverbottom. - 15.
-Coordinate watershed management plans for regional watersheds. - 16.
-Plan to adapt to climate change. - 17.
-Coordinate development that is consistent with the protection of watercourses, wetlands, riparian areas, aquifers and sensitive ecosystems. - 18.
-Review Invasive Species bylaw.
+Coordinate watershed management plans for regional watersheds. - 15.
+Plan to adapt to climate change. - 16.
+Coordinate development that is consistent with the protection of watercourses, wetlands, riparian areas, aquifers and sensitive ecosystems. - 17.
+Review Invasive Species bylaw. - 18.
+Protect against the loss of life and minimize property damage associated with flooding events by encouraging agricultural, park and open-space recreational uses of flood susceptible lands.
+Where floodable lands are required for development, the construction and siting of buildings and manufactured homes to be used for habitation, business or the storage of goods damageable by floodwaters shall be floodproofed to those standards specified by the Ministry of Water, Land and Air Protection.

-1. Supports best management practices to protect natural systems, landforms, the marine environment and habitat.

-- 2. Supports identification, protection and restoration of priority ecological areas and wildlife corridors to increase resilience of the natural environment. - 3.
+- 1. Supports best management practices to protect natural systems, landforms, the marine environment and habitat. - 2.
+Supports identification, protection and restoration of priority ecological areas and wildlife corridors to increase resilience of the natural environment. - 3.
 Supports the rehabilitation of damaged natural aquatic spawning and rearing areas in consultation with the local and senior levels of government, community groups and property owners. - 4.
 Discourages development immediately adjacent to a mudflat, marsh or delta area, wetlands, floodplains, important bird breeding areas and at-risk Garry Oak complexes. - 5.
 Supports best management practices in all rural and urban land development. - 6.
 Supports retaining areas of mature tree cover and preserving other natural features for all development, particularly any development in environmentally sensitive areas and areas of steep slopes. - 7.
 Supports the retrofitting of existing development and infrastructure in all redevelopments. - 8.
 Supports reduction of illumination of the night sky.